SAP/fosstars-rating-core/docs/oss/security/google/tink.md

 This sub-score is based on 2 features:

-1. A set of programming languages: **C, CPP, JAVA, RUBY, PYTHON, TYPESCRIPT, GO, OTHER**
 1. Is it included to OSS-Fuzz? **No**
+1. Programming languages: **C, CPP, JAVA, RUBY, PYTHON, TYPESCRIPT, GO, OTHER**

 ### Memory-safety testing